Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Sparse domination in one dimension

 \begin{theorem} Assume that the hypotheses of Proposition~\ref{prop:verify-sparse-black-box-1d} hold.
 Then there exists \(\eta\in(0,1)\) such that, for every pair of bounded, compactly supported, complex-valued functions \(F,G\) on \(\mathbb{R}\), and for every \(\varepsilon>0\), there exists an \(\eta\)-sparse family \(\mathcal{S}_{\varepsilon,F,G}\) of intervals such that

 The implicit constant is uniform in \(\varepsilon\). \end{theorem}

 \begin{proof} We decompose

-The contribution of the first term is controlled by Corollary~\ref{cor:sparse-soft-1d}, while that of the second is controlled by Lemma~\ref{lem:hard-soft-error-bilinear-1d}.
-Summing these two bounds yields a sum of two sparse forms in terms of \(|F|\) and \(|G|\).
+The contribution of the first term is controlled by Corollary~\ref{cor:sparse-soft-1d}, while the contribution of the second is controlled by Lemma~\ref{lem:hard-soft-error-bilinear-1d}.
+Adding the two bounds yields a sum of two sparse forms in terms of \(|F|\) and \(|G|\).
 Reabsorbing the finite union of the sparse families that appear, we conclude \eqref{eq:sparse-domination-1d}. \end{proof}

-\begin{remark} We shall use without further comment the fact that the union of a finite number of \(\eta_j\)-sparse families can be reabsorbed into an \(\eta\)-sparse family, with \(\eta>0\) depending only on the \(\eta_j\). \end{remark}
+\begin{remark}[Finite reabsorption of sparse families] We shall use the following elementary stability property of sparseness: the union of finitely many $\eta_j$-sparse families can be reabsorbed, after modifying only the sparseness constant, into an $\eta$-sparse family, with $\eta>0$ depending only on the parameters $\eta_j$.
+All subsequent constants depending on $\eta$ incorporate this finite loss. \end{remark}